algolia/autocomplete/packages/website/docs/adding-recent-searches.md

 ## Next steps

 This tutorial focuses on creating and adding recent searches to an autocomplete menu.
 Most autocomplete menus include recent searches in addition to suggested searches and possibly other items.
-You can find an example including [Query Suggestions](using-query-suggestions-plugin), [static predefined items](sources#using-static-sources) on [GitHub](https://github.com/algolia/doc-code-samples/tree/autocomplete-v1/Autocomplete/multi-source).
+Check out the guides on adding [Query Suggestions](using-query-suggestions-plugin) and [static predefined items](sources#using-static-sources) for more information.
 To learn how to display multiple sections in one autocomplete, read the [guide on creating multi-source autocompletes](creating-multi-source-autocompletes).